 Membership in Phi Theta Kappa Honor Society guarantees you access to benefits that will recognize your outstanding academic accomplishments and provide you with the competitive edge that helps ensure future success.
 These benefits are unmatched by any other collegiate honor society.

 Student Success Workshops provide students with ways to improve their study skills, time management

 To reserve your spot in any or all workshops, contact our Student Life Manager at 907-852-1726.

 Interested in starting an organization of your own?

 Whether you are brand new to running a group or you’ve been president three years running, we welcome you to explore ideas of running a student club you know would benefit the entire student body.

-Whether it’s artistic expression, social justice, environmental protection, or athletic competition that sparks your interest, we’ve got the resources you need to plan your events, raise funds, and stay on top of the game.
+If artistic expression, social justice, environmental protection, or athletic competition sparks your interest, we’ve got the resources you need to plan your events, raise funds, and stay on top of the game.